Home > Insights > Wealth Management > 7 Critical Wealth Management Tips for American Expats Living in the United Kingdom

 7. Using trusts and wills

 The UK is the origin of the trust concept.
-Trust professionals will tell you that during the times of The Crusades when English lords went on military campaigns to the Middle East, they realized that there was a significant risk that they might not return.
+Trust professionals will tell you that during the times of the Crusades, when English lords went on military campaigns to the Middle East, they realized there was a significant risk they might not return.
 Hence, this began the practice of establishing trusts, whereby their lands were held by someone else (a trustee).
-Trustees were required to maintain their estates and ultimately pass them to their heir in the event that they did not return.
+Trustees were required to maintain their estates and ultimately pass them to their heir in the event they did not return.

-This trust concept existed for centuries before it was codified in both trust legislation and most importantly, in tax codes.
-In the U.S., it is common for trusts to be established as part of an estate plan.
-Trusts can achieve many benefits, such as privacy, ease of administration, avoidance of probate proceedings, bringing forward estate tax realization through the application of gifting strategies (pay less gift tax now than estate tax in the future), sheltering assets from creditors, providing for special needs family members, and many other purposes.
+This trust concept existed for centuries before it was codified in both trust legislation and, most importantly, tax codes.
+In the U.S., it’s common for trusts to be established as part of an estate plan.
+Trusts can achieve many benefits, such as privacy, ease of administration, avoidance of probate proceedings, bringing forward estate tax realization through the application of gifting strategies (pay less gift tax now than estate tax in the future), sheltering assets from creditors, providing for special needs family members, and many others.
 Historically, the U.S. has been a very trust-friendly jurisdiction with extensive provisions that benefit trusts established in the U.S. tax code.

-By contrast, the UK has evolved to be a somewhat unfriendly jurisdiction for what are known as substantive trusts which may be subject to periodic ‘charges to inheritance tax’ (a need to pay a certain proportion of their assets as inheritance taxes even through no inheritance has actually been received).
-This and other complex anti-deferral rules have made the UK tax-unfriendly for trusts.
+By contrast, the UK has evolved to become a somewhat unfriendly jurisdiction for what are known as substantive trusts that may be subject to periodic “charges to inheritance tax” (a need to pay a certain proportion of their assets as inheritance taxes even though no inheritance has actually been received).
+This rule and other complex anti-deferral rules have made the UK tax-unfriendly for trusts.

 When you move permanently from the U.S. to the UK, you’ll need to seriously consider whether your U.S. estate plan still works in the UK.
-Most likely, you will need to revoke your U.S. will and potentially your U.S. living trust in favor of an English will that covers your worldwide assets.
-Watch a quick explainer video about a dual U.S./UK citizen that tackles this exact topic.
+Most likely, you’ll need to revoke your U.S. will and potentially your U.S. revocable trust in favor of an English will that covers your worldwide assets.
+Watch a quick explainer video about a dual U.S./UK citizenship that tackles this exact topic.

 Conclusion

-The UK is a great place to live and an exciting place from which to explore the world, but it has very complex investing, tax, and estate planning rules for American expats which you will need to navigate with care.
-Request a meeting with a wealth manager from Creative Planning International to discuss how we can take care of your wealth, so that you can enjoy all the UK has to offer.
+The UK is a great place to live and an exciting place from which to explore the world, but it has very complex investing, tax and estate planning rules for American expats that you’ll need to navigate with care.
+Request a meeting with a wealth manager from Creative Planning International to discuss how we can assist you in taking care of your wealth so that you can enjoy all the UK has to offer.

 This commentary is provided for general information purposes only, should not be construed as investment, tax or legal advice, and does not constitute an attorney/client relationship.
 Past performance of any market results is no assurance of future performance.
 The information contained herein has been obtained from sources deemed reliable but is not guaranteed.